zqfang/GSEApy/docs/introduction.rst

 GSEAPY ``Prerank`` module output
 -----------------------------------------------
-Using the same data from ``GSEA``, GSEAPY reproduce the example above.
+Using the same data from ``GSEA``, GSEAPY reproduces the example above.

 Using ``Prerank`` or ``replot`` module will reproduce the same figure for GSEA Java desktop outputs